constantdupuis/Gagcs/readme.md

 # Generative Art Gallery Canvas

-Project started inspired by [FRAMED](https://frm.fm/) and to learn HTML/CSS/JS, Node.js, Express.js, Electron.js, TypeScript, SASS, p5.js, paper.js, THREE.js...
+Project started inspired by [FRAMED](https://frm.fm/) and the will to learn HTML/CSS/JS, Node.js, Express.js, Electron.js, TypeScript, SASS, p5.js, paper.js, THREE.js...

-The goal is to have a Electron app that can load different generative art developed with Web technics (HTML/CSS/JS, WebGL, HTML Canvas, p5.js, THREE.js, Paper.js...).
+The goal is to have a Electron app that can load different generative art canvas, developed with Web technics (HTML/CSS/JS, WebGL, HTML Canvas, p5.js, THREE.js, Paper.js...).

 The generative art could be started remotly from a list of available arts.
 Using a web app served by the Electron app.
 The app should also publish a REST Api for remote control.